Breakthrough (yacht)

 Breakthrough is a 118.8 m yacht launched on 4 May 2024 and delivered in May 2025.
-Built by Dutch shipbuilding cooperative Feadship, she is the world’s first hydrogen fuel-cell powered superyacht, designed to cruise emission-free over short distances on green hydrogen—using onboard cryogenic storage at −253 C—and to power hotel loads with zero emissions.
+Built by Dutch shipbuilding cooperative Feadship, she is the world's first hydrogen fuel-cell powered superyacht, designed to cruise emission-free over short distances on green hydrogen—using onboard cryogenic storage at −253 C—and to power hotel loads with zero emissions.
 When hydrogen is not available, her fuel cells can run on methanol for greater flexibility.
 She also carries hybrid diesel-electric generators (e.g., biofuel-capable MTU gensets) for backup and longer-range cruising.

+Originally built for Bill Gates, with many design decisions made by Melinda French Gates, the yacht was sold without the Gates family ever stepping onboard.
+It was purchased by Canadian waste management billionaire Patrick Dovigi.

 Breakthrough has 14 balconies, seven unfolding platforms for direct sea access, an 8.2 m infinity pool with contraflow, and an underwater viewing lounge.
 Her interior was designed by Redman Whiteley Dixon and includes a central atrium with a staircase around the elevator and a townhouse-style layout requested by the owner during construction, giving a villa-like feel within a superyacht scale.
 Naval architecture was by De Voogt Naval Architects.
 The yacht has a range of about 6500 nmi and a maximum speed around 17 kn under hybrid propulsion.
-Classification is with Lloyd’s Register, and gross tonnage is 7,247 GT.
+Classification is with Lloyd's Register, and gross tonnage is 7,247 GT.